cscheid/cscheid.net/courses/spr15/cs444/assignment_1.md

 4. Which programming language are you *most comfortable* with?

-5. Have you ever created any data visualizations?
-What were they?
+5. Have you ever created a data visualization?
+What was it?

-6. What's the size of the biggest data set you've had to deal with?
+6. During the course of your studies (CS544: or your research), what's the largest dataset you've had to deal with?
 What tools did you use?

+7. What's the best visualization you've ever seen?
+Why do you like it?

+8. What's the worst visualization you've ever seen?
+Why do you not like it?

+9. What are you thinking about doing for your final project?
+(This is non-binding, but I want you to start thinking about it)

-7. Tell me about something cool you learned recently.
+10. Tell me about something cool you learned recently.
 If you were meeting with a friend, what would you chitchat about?
 Possible
-answers: books, movies, TV shows, blogs, podcasts, etc.
+answers: books, movies, TV shows, blogs, podcasts, etc. It does not have to be about data visualization.

-8. What's the best visualization you've ever seen?
-Why do you like it?

-9. What's the worst visualization you've ever seen?
-Why do you not like it?